Our Visit to Thorpe Primary School

 We can't put a time scale on it.
 On a planned day, it's probably about 20 minutes or so.
 On average, is it used more specifically before tests or exams, after lunch, during meltdowns, and at other times?
 I consider break times following lunch.
 First thing in the morning, after breaks, and after lunch are likely more incidental.

 We have timetable slots for some children, so those who need it often have a sensory profile and a sensory passport, and we then use the sensory room to support those sensory needs.
+We try to avoid using it when children are at their most unregulated.
+Instead, we use it as a step when we can see emotions beginning to bubble up.

 Is there anything you would change if you had to?